Experts Available 24/7

 What types of freshwater drum fishing trips are common in Austin?

-River fishing is the most popular for freshwater drum in Austin as well as lake fishing.
+Lake fishing is the most popular type of fishing for freshwater drum in Austin as well as river fishing.

-The most common fishing techniques in Austin are fly fishing, sight casting, and wading.
+The most common fishing techniques in Austin are gigging, bowfishing, and wading but sight casting and fly fishing are popular as well.

 How much does an Austin freshwater drum fishing trip cost?

-for freshwater drum in Austin prices can range anywhere from an affordable $300 to $300, but the average price for a half day trip for freshwater drum in Austin is $300.
+Prices for freshwater drum in Austin can range anywhere from about $300 to $690, but the average price for a half day trip for freshwater drum in Austin is $480.

 What month is best for freshwater drum fishing in Austin?